Akshat090803/Taskify/README.md

 ## Key Features

+* **Mobile Responsive:** Designed to provide a consistent and user-friendly experience on various screen sizes, from desktops to mobile phones.
 * **Drag and Drop:** Easily reorder your tasks using a seamless drag-and-drop interface to prioritize your day.
 * **Edit Tasks:** Quickly modify existing todo items to update descriptions or correct mistakes.
 * **Delete Tasks:** Remove completed or unnecessary tasks with a simple action.